HiFaraz/node-playbook/README.md

 ### What this is not

-* This does not teach you how to program in JavaScript
+* This does not teach you JavaScript
 * This is not the only way to develop with Node.js.
-I use other choices when they suit me, and so should you.
-However this guide recommends only one solution to each problem
+Use this playbook to get started, then use other choices when applicable
 * This does not replace the need to read documentation
 * Not all advice is specific to Node.js